 Surgical evacuation: Complications are rare when surgical abortions are done by trained practitioners.
 The uterus is torn (perforated) by a surgical instrument in fewer than 1 of 1,000 abortions.
 Injury of the intestine or another organ is even rarer.
 Severe bleeding during or immediately after the procedure occurs in 6 of 10,000 abortions.
 Very rarely, the procedure or a subsequent infection causes scar tissue to form in the lining of the uterus, resulting in sterility.
 This disorder is called Asherman syndrome.

 Drugs: Mifepristone and the prostaglandin misoprostol have side effects.
 The most common are crampy pelvic pain, vaginal bleeding, and gastrointestinal problems such as nausea, vomiting, and diarrhea.

 Either method: Bleeding and infection can occur if part of the placenta is left in the uterus.
-If bleeding occurs or if infection is suspected, doctors use ultrasonography to determine whether part of the placenta remains in the uterus.
+If bleeding occurs or if infection is suspected, practitioners use ultrasonography to determine whether part of the placenta remains in the uterus.

 Later, particularly if the woman is inactive, blood clots may develop in the legs.

 If the fetus has Rh-positive blood, a woman who has Rh-negative blood may produce Rh antibodies—as in any pregnancy, miscarriage, or delivery.
 Such antibodies may endanger subsequent pregnancies.
 Giving the woman injections of Rho(D) immune globulin Prevention Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.
 Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes... read more prevents antibodies from developing.
 Immune globulin may be optional for pregnancies lasting less than 8 weeks.